-There is "big money" promised to be made in the atomic energy industry.
-Just 1 kg (2.2 pounds) of refined uranium would produce about the same amount of energy as 50 freight cars fully loaded with coal (3,000 tons).
-Refined uranium, therefore, has nearly a 3 million to one advantage in shipping weight compared to coal.
-This naturally attracts powerful, big-money political and business interests who do not give a damn about the safety of reactors and health of people.
-Driven exclusively by their reckless and unmitigated lust for money, their only concern is driving profit with milking a cow, so they put it into harness, urge it with the whip and milk it without limit, .. the outcome is always the same - instead of milk they are squeezing out blood.
+There is "big money" promised to be made in the atomic energy industry which naturally attracts powerful, big-money political and business interests who do not give a damn about the safety of reactors and health of people.
+Driven exclusively by their reckless and unmitigated lust for money, their only concern is driving profit with milking a cow, so they put it into harness, urge it with the whip and milk it without limit, .. the outcome is always the same - with the milk they are squeezing out blood.

 I do not think that atom itself is evil.
 It only becomes evil in human hands.
 Under the right conditions, atom in some forms can serve humans, under conditions where there are no wars, when the atom does not belong to communists, capitalists, Islamists, or terrorists.
-The problem is that the life of nations is nothing but wars and tumults; the peaceful years appears only as occasional brief pauses and the communists, islamists and capitalists are always the first who try to possess the atom.
+The problem is that the life of nations is nothing but wars and tumults; and the communists, capitalists, Islamists and terrorists are always the first who try to possess the atom.
 They say- it is inexcusable errors in design of reactors that made atom dangerous and I say- IT IS INEXCUSABLE ERRORS IN DESIGN OF HUMANS THAT MAKES ATOM DANGEROUS.

 On a page about "Red Wood".
 When I said, I'd glow in the dark, I was kidding.
 Radiation is not seen.
 Ita's just a common expression.
 Extremely high radiation can be seen on some videos, depending of brand of the film.
 It appears as a little sparks.
 Radiation is seen on the video, "Last day of Pripyat" The author of this video, Michail Nazarenko, was making a film about an atomic plant and happened to be in Pripyat.
 He also filmed the evacuation there.